uwinkler/carbone-docker/README.md

 Stored files are available via HTTP (with authentication) at `/files/<hash>`.

+If files are stored, a POST request to `/render` will receive a redirection response (301) to the stored location.
+This should work for most sufficiently standard-conforming HTTP clients; tested fine with cURL.

 _TODO: not yet implemented, will be documented once done_

 ## How to consume exposed API ?